enegelai/landing-v1/blog/Enegel-Embracing-Generative-AI-Chatbots.md

 By understanding and analyzing user input, then generating a response (instead of relying on pre-set replies), generative AI-powered bots deliver more contextually relevant and personalized responses, significantly elevating the quality of customer interactions.

 ## The Challenge of Hallucination
 With the remarkable potential of generative AI, it is crucial to address a key challenge - hallucination.
 This term describes situations where a chatbot generates irrelevant, incorrect, or nonsensical responses, an inherent risk accompanying AI's aptitude for spontaneous conversation.
-Recently, during our testing of someone's website, the chatbot intriguingly began to suggest products that tehir company did not offer.
+Recently, during our testing of someone's website, the chatbot intriguingly began to suggest products that their company did not offer.
 Its articulate and persuasive presentation of these non-existent products was quite astonishing.
 Proper management of this issue is integral to maintaining high-quality customer service.

 ## Strategies for Hallucination Risk Mitigation
 To effectively manage the risk of hallucination, we recommend the implementation of three strategic measures: